napari/napari/docs/developers/documentation/index.md

 ## 3. Preview your document

-If your documentation change includes code, it is important that you ensure the code is executable.
+If your documentation change includes code, it is important that you ensure the code is working and executable.
 This is why you will need to have a development installation of napari installed.
 [Examples](..../examples/README) are automatically executed when the documentation is built and code problems can also be caught when previewing the built documentation.
 If your documentation change does not include code, you only need the napari docs dependencies installed.